abdullamohammad/abdullamohammad/README.md

 # 👨‍💻 About Me

-I'm a **Senior Data Engineer** with 6+ years of experience designing scalable data platforms, cloud-native ETL pipelines, and modern analytics solutions across Microsoft Fabric and AWS.
+I'm a **Software Data Engineer** with 3+ years of experience designing scalable data platforms, cloud-native ETL pipelines, and modern analytics solutions across Microsoft Fabric and AWS.

 I specialize in building enterprise-grade data platforms that power analytics, reporting, and AI workloads.
 My expertise spans data engineering, backend development, cloud architecture, and data governance, with a strong focus on performance, scalability, and automation.